Registering Trademarks: Everything You Need to Know

 With intent to use registration, you'll receive a notice of allowance and you'll have six months to start using the mark in commerce.
 If you can't make this deadline, you can ask for a six-month extension.
 When you start using your trademark in commerce, you'll need to send a specimen, an example of your trademark in use, to the USPTO.
 You can include an ad or a label that contains your logo.

 The Benefits of Registering a Trademark

 - You can sue anyone who uses your trademark without your permission or creates a counterfeit version.

 - You can place the trademark symbol next to your logo to warn others not to use it.

 - You can sell or license your brand.

 - You can obtain registration in other countries more easily.

 A lawyer can help you before, during, and after trademark application with resources and information.
 A trademark attorney can help you avoid infringement and make sure your application is approved.
 If you haven't registered for a trademark before, ask a professional to help you.

 If you need help with registering trademarks, you can post your legal need or post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.